graceWang11/Good-and-best/README.md

 # Good-and-best
 #Youtube Instruction of set up
 #https://www.youtube.com/watch?v=bTY0fa8p8D0&t=337s
+#TO run this project :
+'npm run dev' to activate localhost : 3000
+'npx convex dev ' to activate convex
+#WARNING !!
+DO NOT CLOSE THSE TWO TERMINAL WHILE PROJECT IS RUNNING

 #Convex setup:
 #login to the convex, create a new project called 021 each team memeber need to has this project in their own account